Wickaninnish Inn, Tofino

-Call us on to start planning your vacation to Wickaninnish Inn or take a look at our itineraries to British Columbia
+Call us on to start planning your holiday to Wickaninnish Inn or take a look at our itineraries to Canada

 Balanced on rocks at one end of stunning Chesterman beach in the heart of the Pacific Rim National Park, the Wickaninnish Inn offers one of the most dramatic outlooks across the Pacific Ocean, breathtaking in the summer sunshine or in winter storms.

 Come and wrap yourself up in the warmth of the Wickaninnish Inn.
 Be your visit in mid summer when the days are warm and balmy or in the midst of winter when you can simply snuggle by a log fire and watch the ocean storms, The Wickaninnish offers something for everyone in every season.

 Getting to the inn is easy, either by flight from Vancouver or as part of a longer self drive itinerary.
 In the heart of the Pacific Rim National Park, nestled into forest, the inn is hidden away to ensure guest privacy.

 Spending a few days here can be as active or relaxed as guests choose.
 There are an abundance of walking trails, opportunities for surfing, wildlife viewing, whale watching, fishing or simply wandering along the stunning Chesterman beach for a spot of beachcombing.